 The rear-projection video wall installation is helping keep traffic flowing through the Hindhead Tunnel – the UK’s longest under-land road tunnel.

 Sited at the tunnel’s northern end, the Highways England (HE) control centre contains a video wall display that allows operators to monitor images from 104 CCTV cameras and review data supplied by the SCADA (Supervisory Control and Data Acquisition) system, which supervises the lighting, ventilation, incident detection and other support systems.

 Located on the busy A3 London to Portsmouth road, the twin-bore tunnel takes the route beneath the Devil’s Punch Bowl, a Site of Special Scientific Interest.
 Opened in 2011 as part of the four miles long (6.5km) Hindhead bypass dual carriageway, at 1.14 miles (1.8km) it is the longest non-estuarial road tunnel in the country.

 All electrical, optical and electronic components, such as the cooling system, are completely integrated into one module within the Slim Cube unit.
-They have a robust, self-supporting housing as well as the eyevis ‘seamless’ screen mounting, in order to realise large video walls with the smallest bezels.
+They have a robust, self-supporting housing as well as a ‘seamless’ screen mounting, in order to realise large video walls with the smallest bezels.
 Thanks to the front and rear access, the projection unit can be inserted into, and removed from, the housing as a whole.